The travel clothing guide

 Our Newtim merino wool t-shirts do not retain odors and dry quickly if you ever sweat!

-And I love that feeling of freedom and flow when walking with a backpack rather than a suitcase.
+And I like the feeling of freedom and fluidity of walking with a backpack rather than a suitcase.
 It's much simpler:

 • to slalom between people,